mike632t/x11-calc/README.md

 - On some systems the Xwayland display server can consume a lot of the  CPU resources making the whole system unresponsive.
-- The application window size should be fixed size (the initial size can be modified using '--zoom'), but Xwayland does not handle this correctly.
+- The application window should be a fixed size (this can be modified using '--zoom'), but Xwayland does not handle this correctly.

 #### VMS